Umbrella Insurance in Florida

 Umbrella insurance is extra liability insurance that covers you in the event of major claims and/or lawsuits that are not covered by, or exceed the limits of, your other policies.
 It is most commonly needed for unexpected lawsuit expenses, since these costs tend to be much more unpredictable, as opposed to calculating property value.
-Contrary to popular belief, umbrella insurance is not just for the wealthy.
+Contrary to popular belief, Florida umbrella insurance is not just for the wealthy.
 Part of the benefit of umbrella insurance is the peace of mind it offers knowing that you will be fully covered in case disaster strikes.

 What is Covered by Umbrella Insurance?

 Although every policy will be different in terms of the specific coverage it offers, a typical policy will cover the following:

 - Damage to property

 - Personal liability expenses not covered in traditional policies

 What kinds of liability expenses might call for umbrella insurance?

 Naturally, your coverage needs become much more complicated when legal issues emerge.
 Some Florida umbrella insurance policies might be helpful in the following general categories:

 - Bodily Injury Liability: Medical claims and/or liability claims that are a result of injuries caused by you or sustained on your property.